Beautiful new song 'There'd Better Be A Mirrorball' is Arctic Monkeys at their most earnest

 And so our old romantic fool, apparently unlucky in love tonight, finds himself led out to – oh yes – “the car”, his hopes of a smooch sadly dashed.
 Ever the optimist, though, he’s not given up hope that there’s a “mirrorball” in the motor.

-There’s a touch of Scott Walker pastiche Turner indulged in on ‘The Age of the Understatement’, the 2008 album he released via The Last Shadow Puppets, his side project with old mucker Miles Kane.
+There’s a touch of the Scott Walker pastiche Turner indulged in on ‘The Age of the Understatement’, the 2008 album he released via The Last Shadow Puppets, his side project with old mucker Miles Kane.
 And there’s more than a hint of Monkeys’ divisive – yet totally majestic – 2018 album ‘Tranquility Base Hotel & Casino’.
-But if ‘…Mirrorball’ is anything to go by, with its sweeping strings and assuredly languid layering of aching sounds, ‘The Car’ will make that last record seem strangely minimalist, as if Turner was in the first phase of working out his bold new sound.
+But if ‘…Mirrorball’ is anything to go by, with its sweeping strings and assuredly languid layering of aching sounds, ‘The Car’ will make that last record seem strangely minimalist, as if Turner was in the first phase of working out his bold new style.

 The frontman recently promised The Big Issue that “sci-fi is off the table” with ‘The Car’, adding: “We are back to Earth.”
-But this lead single is so much more than new earthbound branch of ‘Tranquility Base Hotel & Casino’.
+But this lead single is so much more than the earthbound branch of ‘Tranquility Base Hotel & Casino’.
 It’s the sound of a band with the headlights on full beam, following their muse to a destination only they can know.
 And in his new, totally earnest guise, Turner’s gaze is locked firmly on the road ahead.
 Hop in.

 – Arctic Monkeys release ‘The Car’ on October 21 via Domino